davorpa/davorpa/README.md

 # Hello, Human ! :wave:

-I am David, a passionate about programming and coding with headquarters in Spain.
-He have technical skills in frontend but either in backend.
-It's a difficult task to him decide which of both are the most he likes!
+I am David, I'm passionate about programming and coding with headquarters in Spain.
+I have technical skills in <i>frontend</i> and <i>backend</i>.
+It's a difficult task to decide on which of them I like the most!

-Strong logic techskills on Java and Javascript programming languages, is currently focusing on cleancode, software patterns and, learn algorithms or emergent languages like Python and Go.
-Also interested on privacy, web accesibility (WCAG - WAI-ARIA) and software authoring attribution.
+Strong logic techskills on Java and Javascript programming languages, I am currently focusing on cleancode, software patterns and learning algorithms or emergent languages like Python and Go.
+Also interested in privacy, web accesibility (WCAG - WAI-ARIA) and software authoring attribution.

 An open-source enthusiast / mantainer: collaborate in FOOS projects improves learning a lot.
-He loves how knowledge sharing and collaboration flows through open-source.
+I love how knowledge sharing and collaboration flows through open-source.

-It'd be a pleasure give back those solid knowledges on these topics with the great developers community we are.
-So, don't be affraid about make any question.
+It'd be a pleasure to give back those solid knowledges on these topics with the great developers community we are.
+So don't be afraid to ask any question.

 *Learn.
 Code.
 Enjoy.
 Repeat :recycle::rocket: Be passionate*